Setting Up Dev Environment

 Mega and OneDrive: Secondary options for files I prefer not to store in GDrive, managed through some automation.

-GDrive sync and GitHub are indispensable lifesavers; trust me, you’ll need them.
+GDrive sync and GitHub are indispensable lifesavers to me

 4. Tools for UI: